-In tandem with piloting the scheme outside of the UK, Seafish will shortly undertake a public procurement process to engage a not-for-profit entity to run, manage and govern the RFS from 2018 onwards.
+In tandem with piloting the scheme outside of the UK, Seafish is undertaking a public procurement process to engage a not-for-profit entity to run, manage and govern the RFS from 2018 onwards.
 Seafish will remain as the RFS standard holder to ensure the ethos behind the scheme is maintained.

 While work to progress the international pilots will now pick up pace, it is key to remember that it is business as usual for the UK fleet joining the scheme.
 Seafish will continue to roll out the RFS in its current form in the UK, promoting its new support materials and a simplified application process.

 Why is Seafish looking for a new entity to run the RFS?